databricks/unity-catalog-setup/README.md

 # Common Errors
 ## User Already Exists
 - This happens if the user already exists in a different E2 Databricks account.
 Remove those users from the list of users/admins and rerun `terraform apply`.
 Check with your Databricks account on how to remediate for the users with issues

+## Cannot create catalog
+- This happens if the `databricks_workspace_host` is not in the `databricks_workspace_ids` list.
+Due to the API design, metastore resources (catalogs & schemas) will be created under the metastore currently assigned to `databricks_workspace_host`